ChintuKarthi/resource_allocator/README.md

 ## Local development

-To install the Gem, first bclone it locally by using the git clone command
+To install the Gem, first clone it locally by using the git clone command
 ```
 git clone https://github.com/ChintuKarthi/resource_allocator/
 ```